 Descriptions of these districts and associated bylaw requirements are contained in Sections 3.11 and 3.13.
+(Amended at the October 16, 2006 Fall Town Meeting.
+Approved by the Attorney General on February 13, 2007.)

-- 2.1.3 Said districts are located and bounded as shown on a map entitled "Zoning Map" dated October 1, 2008, on file in the office of the Town Clerk.
+- 2.1.3 Said districts are located and bounded as shown on a map entitled "Official Zoning Map Town of Athol, MA" dated June 12, 2023, on file in the office of the Town Clerk.
 The Zoning Map, with all explanatory matter thereon, and only amendments thereto, is hereby made a part of this By-Law.
-(Amended at the May 4, 2009 Annual Town Meeting.
-Approved by the Attorney General on September 21, 2009.) - 2.1.4 Where a district boundary line divides any lot existing at the time such line becomes effective, the regulations which are more restrictive shall apply. - 2.1.5 Except when labeled to the contrary, boundary or dimension lines shown approximately following or terminating at street center lines, boundary or lot lines, block mid-points, or the channel of a stream, are actually at those lines; when shown approximately parallel, perpendicular, or radial to such lines, they shall be treated as exactly parallel, perpendicular, or radial thereto.
-When not locatable in any other way, boundaries shall be determined by the graphic scale on the map.
+(Amended at the June 12, 2023 Annual Town Meeting.
+Approved by the Attorney General on September 22, 2023.) - rezoning a series of parcels located in the neighborhood of South Street, Pine Street, Freedom Street and Electric Street and vicinity, which are currently zoned for General Commercial (G) to the Residential-A Zoning District, as shown on a map entitled "Proposed Rezoning of Vicinity of South Street from General Commercial to Residential-A" prepared by Eric R. Smith, Director of Planning and Community Development, February 2, 2023, attached hereto and on file with the office of the Town Clerk, Building Department, and Planning and Community Development Department.
+(Adopted at the June 12, 2023 Annual Town Meeting.
+Approved by the Attorney General on September 22, 2023.) - 2.1.4 Except when labeled to the contrary, boundary or dimension lines shown - approximately following or terminating at street center lines, boundary or lot lines, block mid-points, or the channel of a stream, are actually at those lines; when shown approximately parallel, perpendicular, or radial to such lines, they shall be treated as exactly parallel, perpendicular, or radial thereto.
+When not locatable in any other way, boundaries shall be determined by the graphic scale on the map. - 2.1.5 Intention of Districts a.
+RA Multi Family Residential is intended for multi-family, two family and single family homes.
+Lot size shall be a minimum of 8,000 sq. ft. with a frontage of at least 65 feet.
+Additional non-residential uses are shown in section 2.3.
+Some of these uses are allowed by right while other uses require a Special Permit.